TLS Courses

 LA 995nb Negotiation for Law and Business - 2-3 Hours

-This course will survey negotiation skills in general including the areas of strategy, tactics, and planning.
-Specifically, the course will also consider relationships between the parties; multi-party negotiations; information bargaining; initial proposals; how to narrow differences; closure; competitive, cooperative and problem solving tactics together with negotiation counseling, alternative dispute resolution and identities in the context of culture, gender and race.
-Students will be called upon to complete reading assignments and prepare for and participate in in-class negotiation exercises.
+This course surveys negotiation skills in general including the areas of strategy, tactics, and planning.
+Specifically, the course considers relationships between the parties; multi-party negotiations; information bargaining; initial proposals; how to narrow differences; closure; competitive, cooperative, and problem-solving tactics; together with negotiation counseling; alternative dispute resolution; and identities in the context of culture, gender, and race.
+Students complete reading assignments and prepare for and participate in in-class negotiation exercises.
 Course meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 995np Law of Nonprofit Organizations - 3 Hours